shijusisobhan/Bioinformatics-RNAseq/README.md

 Note: Raw data are usually big (normally GBs).
 If the user is not interested in downloading the data or your internet connection has only limited bandwidth, you can skip this downloading step.
 Anyway, I am providing the Kallisto output [here](https://github.com/shijusisobhan/Bioinformatic-RNAseq) and users can download it directly from the repository and perform sleuth analysis (Differential gene expression analysis).

 Downloading steps
-1. Go to the European Nucleotide Archive (ENA) [website](https://www.ebi.ac.uk/ena)
+1) Go to the European Nucleotide Archive (ENA) [website](https://www.ebi.ac.uk/ena)
-2. In the search tab on the top right, enter the GEO accession number  GSE186076
+2) In the search tab on the top right, enter the GEO accession number  GSE186076

 ![Fig3](https://raw.githubusercontent.com/shijusisobhan/Bioinformatic-RNAseq/main/Figures/Fig3.jpg)
 *Fig 3*

-3.ENA provide following search results
+3) ENA provide following search results

 ![Fig4](https://raw.githubusercontent.com/shijusisobhan/Bioinformatic-RNAseq/main/Figures/Fig4.jpg)
 *Fig 4*

- 4.Click on the SRP341965 tab, you will be directed to following page
+ 4) Click on the SRP341965 tab, you will be directed to following page

  ![Fig5](https://raw.githubusercontent.com/shijusisobhan/Bioinformatic-RNAseq/main/Figures/Fig5.jpg)
  *Fig 5*